Research Paper By Naela Omar

 There is barely a rational source telling us we should be taking that step, jumping over that cliff.
 But, with our belief, we choose to do it anyway.
-We take that crossroad, and take that hard (right) choice.
+We take that crossroad and take that hard (right) choice.
 We know we are afraid, but we decide to beat that fear, because deep in our hearts we know that’s what’s right for us, we know this will lead us to answer our call.
 We know this is the road we should take.
 Now, everything changes.
-At this point everything will look so different and what we will be experiencing is a new world.
+At this point, everything will look so different and what we will be experiencing is a new world.
 At this point, we feel relief, mainly because we don’t have to think about it anymore.
 We dropped it.
-Also, there would be a part of excitement about starting a new life!
+Also, there would be a part of the excitement about starting a new life!

 But, all that doesn’t deny that we will be facing challenges on our road.
 We will be facing times of confusion if whatever step we took was right at all.
-Here we will have to take responsibility of our decision.
+Here we will have to take responsibility for our decision.
 No matter how things look like we will work to make them right.
 We will not go back to our comfort zone.
 After knowing it is never the same again, we can’t un-know what we have already known.
 Trying to fall back into the comfort zone will bring more pain.
 It is choosing to fall back into that loop of making the wrong choice and living lost for the rest of our lives.
 Here, staying aligned with our intuition, keeping the faith is what will help us through, till the new life brought by our choice becomes our normal life.

 This is a part of any transformation that we may go through, the part through which we make the decision and make the leap of faith.
-Knowing how it goes and what we may go through, could allow us help our clients (and ourselves) to be compassionate.
-It helps us understand it takes a lot of work, energy and time to take that leap.
-Everyone will go through transformation in their lives, everyone in his own special experience with his own special way.
-All we need as coaches is to have patience and to believe that our clients can do it.
+Knowing how it goes and what we may go through, could allow us to help our clients (and ourselves) to be compassionate.
+It helps us understand it takes a lot of work, energy, and time to take that leap.
+Everyone will go through a transformation in their lives, everyone in his own special experience with his own special way.
+All we need as coaches are to have patience and to believe that our clients can do it.
 We could be their only support through this journey.